Features Pricing Docs Blog Try Demo Log In Sign Up

 This layer alone kills about 60% of the junk on a typical page.
 The scripts never arrive, so their overlays never render.

-But here's the thing: some sites self-host their cookie banners, or they bake them directly into the server-rendered HTML.
-Network blocking does nothing for those.
-That's where layer 2 comes in.
+There's a catch: some sites self-host their cookie banners, or they bake them directly into the server-rendered HTML.
+Network blocking does nothing for those, and that's where layer 2 comes in.

 Layer 2: inject CSS to hide the leftover overlays